Book Review – Designing Data-Intensive Applications

 The book is a summary of hundreds of research papers, books, and other scientific articles that would require you a great deal of effort to go through all of them, albeit to understand them.
 Hopefully, you don’t have to since the book is exactly what you need to get a better understanding of how data management systems.

-I strongly recommend you buying this book.
+I strongly recommend you buy this book.
 Although I read it, I’m sure that I’ll come back to it in future to validate that I haven’t forgotten anything I learned from this book.